daattali/ddpcr/README.md

 #> 4              NA                   NA            NA
 ```

 Now there's a bit more information in the results table.
-The *comment* column is omitted for brevity and because it's not terribly useful - it is used to store any additional information relating to the analysis and is fairly technical in nature.
 The *success* column indicates whether or not the ddPCR run was successful in that particular well; notice how well `C06` was deemed a failure, and thus is not included the any subsequent analysis steps.

 You can use the `well_info()` function to get the value of a specific variable of a specific well from the results.